lilapila/Portfolio/README.md

 ### Soft Skills

-☑️ excellent organization of work, multi-tasking, and self-reliance
+☑️ communication and teamwork skills

 ☑️ critical thinking and perseverance in solving problems

+☑️ excellent work organization and self-reliance

 ☑️ logical and analytical thinking